 Neurofibromatosis type 2 (NF2) is a rare genetic disorder that affects around 1 in 25,000 individuals.
 In about half of these people, the condition is inherited, while the other half develop a spontaneous mutation and there is no family history of the condition.
 The mutation that causes NF2 occurs on a single gene located on chromosome 22.
 A person with NF2 has a 50% chance of passing the illness onto their offspring.

 The condition is unpredictable and variable in its progression and therefore affects people in different ways.
 People usually start to develop the symptoms and signs of NF2 in late adolescence or their early 20s, although symptoms can develop at any age.
 The condition is characterized by the growth of benign tumors along nerves in the spine and brain, which leads to a range of neurological symptoms.

 Although children with NF2 may present with symptoms, these are often mild and therefore overlooked.
-The type and severity of symptoms depends where in the body the benign tumors start to grow but the most common initial symptom is hearing loss or tinnitus (ringing in the ears).
-Less commonly, the initial symptom is visual disturbance, seizure, skin tumor, limb weakness or disrupted balance.
-In cases of inherited NF2, the severity is often similar between family members and the type of mutation is therefore considered a major determinant of disease severity.
+The type and severity of symptoms depend on where in the body the benign tumors start to grow but the most common initial symptom is hearing loss or tinnitus (ringing in the ears).
+Less commonly, the initial symptom is a visual disturbance, seizure, skin tumor, limb weakness, or disrupted balance.
+In cases of inherited NF2, the severity is often similar between family members, and the type of mutation is therefore considered a major determinant of disease severity.

 Some symptoms of NF2 are described below:

 Development of schwannomas

 The majority of patients with this condition develop benign tumors along the nerves that control hearing and balance.
 These growths are referred to as vestibular schwannomas (or acoustic neuromas) and can cause hearing loss, tinnitus, and balance problems.
 Initially, the tumors usually only affect one ear, but by the time a patient reaches the age of 30, tumors have developed in both ears.